 - A. The County Treasurer will determine which financial institutions are authorized to provide investment services to the County.
 Institutions eligible to transact investment business with the County include: - 1.
-Primary government dealers as designated by the Federal Reserve Bank; - 2.
-Non-primary government dealers; - 3.
-Nationally or state-chartered banks; - 4.
-The Federal Reserve Bank; and, - 5.
-Direct issuers of securities eligible for purchase. - B. Selection of financial institutions and broker/dealers authorized to engage in transactions with the County will be at the sole discretion of the County. - C. All financial institutions which desire to become qualified bidders for investment transactions (and which are not dealing only with the investment adviser) must supply the Treasurer with a statement certifying that the institution has reviewed the California Government Code Section 53600 et seq. and the County's Investment Policy.
+Institutions licensed by the state as a broker-dealer. - 2.
+Institutions that are members of a federally regulated securities exchange. - 3.
+Primary government dealers as designated by the Federal Reserve Bank; - 4.
+Non-primary government dealers; - 5.
+Nationally or state-chartered banks; - 6.
+The Federal Reserve Bank; and, - 7.
+Direct issuers of securities eligible for purchase. - B. Selection of financial institutions and broker/dealers authorized to engage in transactions with the County will be at the sole discretion of the County.

-- D. Selection of broker/dealers used by an external investment adviser retained by the County will be at the sole discretion of the investment adviser. - E. Public deposits will be made only in qualified public depositories as established by State law.
+- C. All financial institutions which desire to become qualified bidders for investment transactions (and which are not dealing only with the investment adviser) must supply the Treasurer with a statement certifying that the institution has reviewed the California Government Code Section 53600 et seq. and the County's Investment Policy. - D. Selection of broker/dealers used by an external investment adviser retained by the County will be at the sole discretion of the investment adviser. - E. Public deposits will be made only in qualified public depositories as established by State law.
 Deposits will be insured by the Federal Deposit Insurance Corporation, or, to the extent the amount exceeds the insured maximum, will be collateralized in accordance with State law.